AssetBlock/arc-01/README.md

 **Investor**: An investor who will receive, hold, and request transfers of tokens.
 Controls the private keys of their own `investor[n]-address` account in the examples below.

+**Third-Party**: A manager or other non-investor stakeholder who can update or provide documents updating the status of a particular issued security token.

 **Compliance Manager**: A delegate of the issuer or the issuer themselves who has authority to verify that the accounts involved in a transaction adhere to the rules set forth in the token's [compliance specification](./compliance.md).

 Controls the private keys of the `compliance-manager-address` account in the examples below.